Jones Beach State Park: Buildings and entertainment facilities

-A par 3 Pitch and Putt Course, advertised as "play[ing] differently each day, depending upon the prevailing winds", is located adjacent to the boardwalk and Atlantic Ocean.
-Basketball, paddle tennis, and shuffleboard facilities are also available.

 Restaurants and concessions

 There are multiple concession stands along the boardwalk in season.
 A few of the larger concessions stay open past the main summer season.
 Beach dining and catering facilities no longer exist at Jones Beach.

 Jones Beach formerly featured The Boardwalk Cafe, a large restaurant with an expansive ocean view, built in 1966 and demolished in 2004 due to damage from erosion.
 It was intended to be replaced with a $40 million, 1,500-seat, 70000 sqft restaurant/catering hall called "Trump on the Ocean", to be operated by then-real estate mogul (and later, President) Donald Trump and catering impresario Steven Carl.
 The project was stalled for several years due to legal battles over permits required for the restaurant's planned basement, and was eventually cancelled in the aftermath of Hurricane Sandy.

-Field 10, overlooking the bay on the north side of the state park is home to four fishing piers as well as a fully stocked bait, tackle, and souvenir store.
-In 2020 during the Covid Pandemic, the facility at Field 10 opened “Jones Beach Beer Garden” outside dining which sells appetizer style food and a large category of non alcoholic and alcoholic local craft beers.